dante stella stories photographs technical guestbook

 This camera comes in five variations, four of which are essentially similar.

-— GA645 has a 60mm f/4 lens
+- GA645 has a 60mm f/4 lens;

-— GA645W is the same as above but has a 45mm f/4 lens
+- GA645W is the same as above but has a 45mm f/4 Biogon-style lens, a 0.4x finder, and a rectangular bayonet hood;

-— GA645i is similar to the GA645, except that it also has a second shutter release and barcode reader for Fuji medium-format films (it automatically sets the film speed)
+- GA645i is similar to the GA645, except that it also has a second shutter release and barcode reader for Fuji medium-format films (it automatically sets the film speed);

 Finder.
-The GA645 finder is about a 0.6 magnification, with parallax-corrected projected framelines.
+The GA645 finder is about a 0.5x magnification, with parallax-corrected projected framelines.
 There is a central crosshair that signals the focusing sensitivity.
 At the bottom of the display is an LED readout showing the aperture, shutter speed, distance and if in manual mode, up-and-down arrows.
 There is also a lightning-bolt indicator for flash.
 In terms of the big picture, the finder has the usual Fuji blue-cast.
 But that matters very little, because you don't use the finder to focus.
 I can say that the finder is much easier on your eyes than the new Fuji GA645zi zoom finders are.
 Like other modern Fujis, the eyepiece takes Nikon F3 (non-HP), FA/FE2/FM2 diopters, etc.

 Lens/Shutter.
 The lens on the GA645 and GA645i is a Super-EBC Fujinon 6-element 5-group multicoated planar-type lens.
 The field of view for the 60mm lens is like that of a 35mm lens on a 35mm camera.
-The 45mm lens version (GA645w and GA645wi) has a field of view similar to that of a 24mm lens on a 35mm camera.
-All I need to say about the 60mm lens is that it is deadly sharp, and that wide-open, it is still pleasant:
+The 45mm lens version (GA645w and GA645wi) has a field of view similar to that of a 24mm lens on a 35mm camera (angles of view are not entirely comparable because the 6x4.5 frame is closer to 4:5 than it is to the 2:3 of a typical 35mm frame.

 The shutter is an electronic (stepper-motor-driven) #00 that has manual settings up to 1/500 sec (1/700 sec if you are shooting at f/11 or f/16.